Disclaimer: this post contains affiliate links. If you make a purchase through these links, I make a commission at no extra cost to you.

 Memrise is another free option for getting vocabulary, though it operates as online flashcards.
-The biggest difference is the content: while Duolingo’s content is set by Duolingo themselves, Memrise’s content library is constantly expanding, as users are able to create whatever content they need for their own study purposes.
+Memrise and Duolingo are very similar, but the biggest difference is the content: while Duolingo’s content is set by Duolingo themselves, Memrise’s content library is constantly expanding, as users are able to create whatever content they need for their own study purposes.

 This is both a good and a bad thing.
 It can mean almost unlimited potential when it comes to vocabulary, both using the vocab already created by other users, and the ability to add your own content to your own lists.
 Unfortunately, this also means there’s a risk that the content you’re studying isn’t even right.
 There’s no quality-control when users are creating their own personal study guides.